 Federal Programs for Pregnant Women

 There are several government organizations that offer assistance to pregnant women.
 Many of these services are funded by the federal government but you may have to apply through your state's health department or agency first.
 Financial assistance for pregnant single mothers and others may be available through some of these sources as well.

 Women, Infants, and Children Program

 The Women, Infants, and Children (WIC) program offers nutritional food and education.
 You can also get some screening services with referrals to other agencies as needed.
 Women are eligible for services throughout pregnancy and up to 6 weeks after birth or the end of the pregnancy.
 If you are breastfeeding, you may qualify for up to one year or for 6 months after birth if you are not breastfeeding.

 The WIC program issues checks, electronic cards, or vouchers so that you can purchase specific foods to improve the nutrition of the recipients.
 Examples of these foods include infant formula and cereal, fruits, vegetables, eggs, cheese, peanut butter, and other healthy foods.

 To be eligible for this assistance, your income must be at or below 185 percent of the U.S. Poverty Income Guidelines and meet other WIC eligibility requirements to qualify for the program.
 If you or other family members participate in another benefit programs like Medicaid, you will automatically be eligible for this service.

 Medicaid is a state-administered program that may allow you to obtain important heath services - especially during pregnancy.
 Eligibility for this program varies according to state.
 Generally, eligibility depends on age, disability, pregnancy, income, and other resources.

 Temporary Assistance for Needy Families

-The Temporary Assistance for Needy Families (TANF) program can also offer assistance if you are pregnant with no resources.
+The Temporary Assistance for Needy Families (TANF) program can also offer assistance to pregnant mothers if you are pregnant with no resources.
 TANF is federally funded but administered by the state; the goal is to provide temporary financial assistance at the same time while helping you find a job to better support yourself.
 The financial aid can be used to purchase food, clothing, housing, utilities, and medical supplies.